benquick123/Edge-PDF-Standalone-Reader/README.md

 ![Screenshot](https://raw.githubusercontent.com/benquick123/Edge-PDF-Standalone-Reader/main/screenshot.png "Screenshot")

+The script might seem overly complicated for the purpose, but the utilized way of creating a shortcut to the PDF file, and naming it in a specific way offers a benefit of having your open PDFs grouped in the taskbar.
+Additionally, the compilation of `.bat` to `.exe` allows using the `shortcut.exe` tool for shortcut creation, and embedding the icon displayed in the taskbar when the user opens a PDF file.

 ## To use

 1. Download the .exe file and place it next to the Microsoft Edge executable (usually found in `C:/Program Files/Microsoft/Edge/Application/`).